Queen Elizabeth II: 'Mourning but celebrating' King Charles's visit

 - Published

-"We're mourning but also celebrating" is how one fan of the Royal Family describes the mood in Royal Hillsborough on Tuesday morning.
+"We're mourning but also celebrating" is how one fan of the Royal Family describes the mood in Royal Hillsborough.

-The village is preparing for the arrival of the new King, Charles III, and Camilla, the Queen Consort.
+The village is hosting the new King, Charles III, and Camilla, the Queen Consort.

 Hillsborough was given the prefix "Royal" in 2021 to recognise its long connection with the Royal Family.

-People have been lining its streets since 05:00 BST, hoping to catch a glimpse of the royal couple.
+People have been lining its streets since 05:00 BST, hoping to catch a glimpse of the royal couple on their way to and from Hillsborough Castle, the official royal residence in Northern Ireland.

-Some people sensibly brought camp chairs, picnics and thermal flasks of hot drinks, anticipating a long wait before the King's arrival.
+Some people sensibly brought camp chairs, picnics and thermal flasks of hot drinks, anticipating a long wait before seeing the King.

 "It's difficult, he's been in training for this all his life," says Valerie Stokes, who has been in Royal Hillsborough since early morning with her daughter, Hayley.